tandrewnichols/task-master/README.md

   grunt.registerTask('myCustomTask', 'A task that does really neat stuff', function() {
     // The neat stuff...
   });
+  // You probably don't need to return configuration for tasks you write,
+  // but you could use a function in a plugin's task configuration to do
-  return {
+  // different things based on the environment (for example) return {
     options: {
       extraNeatness: true